digitallinguistics/DFT/README.md

 * a set of transcription conventions for representing various aspects of speech and its context

+This repository contains specifications for formatting data in DFT, and the set of transcription conventions it uses.

 ## Versioning

 DFT is the successor to two earlier versions of this system—DT1 and DT2 (where DT = Discourse Transcription).